-CPAP found to improve sexual function, satisfaction in men with sleep apneaJune 13th, 2012 in Sleep apnea /
+CPAP found to improve sexual function, satisfaction in men with sleep apneaJune 13, 2012 in Medicine & Health / Sleep apnea

 Men who suffer from obstructive sleep apnea (OSA) are seeing another potential benefit from continuous positive airway pressure therapy, or CPAP: improved sexual function and satisfaction in non-diabetic men under age 60.